rethinkbooks/style/git/README.md

-My previous company did this Git workflow, so it's how I've always done it.
-It works well for me but I'm open to any improvements.

 1) Create a new branch off dev branch, name it something like jn-feature-branch.
     `git checkout dev`
     `git checkout -b jn-feature-branch`